cppbuildenv/buildenv/docs/02_how_to_init.md

 ## 2. Init by cli argments.

 ```
-$ ./buildenv init -url=ssh://git@192.168.12.34:8890/buildenvconf.git -branch=master
+$ ./buildenv init -url=https://gitee.com/phil-zhang/buildenv_conf.git -branch=master
 HEAD is now at 5a024af update config
-Already on 'develop'
+Already on 'master'
-Your branch is up to date with 'origin/develop'.
+Your branch is up to date with 'master'.
 Already up to date.

 [✔] ======== init buildenv successfully. ========
 ```

+>Please note that `https://gitee.com/phil-zhang/buildenv_conf.git` is a test conf repo, you can use it to experience buildenv, and you can also create your own conf repo as a reference.

 ## 3. Init by cli menus.